-- 40. External Examiners are asked to moderate the marking of internal markers to ensure that marking is accurate, consistent, fair, equitable, reliable, transparent, and in line with national standards for the provision. - 41.
-External Examiners are asked to moderate the marking of internal markers for courses at FHEQ Level 5 and Level 6.
+- 39. External Examiners are asked to moderate the marking of internal markers to ensure that marking is accurate, consistent, fair, equitable, reliable, transparent, and in line with national standards for the provision. - 40.
+External Examiners are asked to moderate the marking of internal markers for courses at all Levels and are sent the same sample that has been internally moderated. - 41.
 External Examiners must not be asked to arbitrate or moderate disagreements between internal markers/moderators, or be used as a third marker. - 42.
 In order to carry out the role effectively, External Examiners must have available to them: - 42.1.
 A representative sample of marked student work for all summative assessments. - 42.2.
 A sample of any recorded performance-based assessments for the purposes of external review. - 42.3.
 The Course Descriptor, relevant assessment brief(s), Assessment Criteria, and marking schemes. - 42.4.
-A copy of the Moderation Record for each piece of work.
+A copy of the Internal Moderation Record for each piece of work. - 42.5.

-- 42.5.
 Completed mark sheets with the moderation sample highlighted for ease of reference, a copy of which must be kept by Registry for reference. - 43.
 It is desirable that External Examiners have access to the course VLE. - 44.
-Where the external moderation of assessment raises substantial queries concerning the standards of consistency of marking, the External Examiner has the right to recommend to the Progression and Award Boards a change to element marks and, where appropriate, course marks.
+Where the external moderation of assessment raises substantial queries concerning the standards of consistency of marking, the External Examiner has the right to recommend to the Progression and Award

+Boards a change to element marks and, where appropriate, course marks.